rawilk/laravel-settings/docs/advanced-usage/custom-generators.md

 'value_serializer' => CustomValueSerializer::class,
 ```

-### Unserializing Objects
+### ValueSerializer Limitations

 When using the default `ValueSerializer`, we will use php's `unserialize` method to re-hydrate the value.
 However, we use the `allowed_classes` option to prevent
 objects from being unserialized back into their original form.
-This means that if you are storing something like an eloquent model as a setting, it will be unserialized
-into something like this:
+This means that if you are storing something like an eloquent model as a setting, it will be unserialized into something like this:

 ```php
 __PHP_Incomplete_Class(App\Models\User) {...}
 ```

 Because of this, you will not have access to any kind of method or property on the model.
-As of `v3.3.0` of this package, you can now define a safelist of classes that
+You can define a safelist of classes that
 should be allowed to be unserialized by settings.
 By default, we'll allow Carbon (date) classes to be unserialized.
-You can modify the safelist in the config to allow
-the user model from above to be unserialized as well:
+You can modify the safelist in the config to allow the user model from above to be unserialized as well:

 ```php
 // config/settings.php